taesoobear/luna-gen/README.md

 =
 Only luajit or lua5.1 are fully supported.
 (Many functionalities will still work for lua 5.2, but some won't.

-I do not plan to support lua 5.2 or later because of the too many interface-breaking changes happening in the lua language.) luna-gen works perfectly with Torch (the luajit-based deep learning library) too.
+I do not plan to support lua 5.2 or later because of the too many interface-breaking changes happening in the lua language.)

+luna-gen works perfectly with Torch (the luajit-based deep learning library) too - see examples/extending for creating a shared library that can be required from Torch7.

 License
 =